EGYPT • SEPTEMBER 19-25, 2020

 GIZA PYRAMID COMPLEX

 The limestone statue of a reclining sphinx (a mythical creature with the body of a lion and the head of a human) is the oldest known monumental sculpture in Egypt.
-Believed to have been built by ancient Egyptians of the Old Kingdom during the reign of the Pharaoh Khafre (c.
-2558–2532 BCE).
+It is believed to have been built by ancient Egyptians of the Old Kingdom during the reign of the Pharaoh Khafre (c.
+2558 BC to 2532 BC).

 MUSEUM OF EGYPTIAN ANTIQUITIES

 Known commonly as the Egyptian Museum or Museum of Cairo, it is home to an extensive collection of ancient Egyptian antiquities.
-It has 120,000 items, with a representative amount on display.
+It houses over 100,000 items, with a substantial amount on display.

 Part of central Cairo around the old walled city and around the Citadel of Cairo which is characterized by hundreds of mosques, tombs, madrasas, mansions, caravanserais, and fortifications dating from the Islamic era.
 In 1979, UNESCO proclaimed Historic Cairo a World Cultural Heritage site.